How to Register

 Follow these steps to register for classes:

-1. Once you have discussed your spring registration plans with your faculty advisor and gained their permission to register for classes, log into WebAdvisor, go to your Student page and click on “Register for Sections.”
+1. Once you have discussed your fall registration plans with your faculty advisor and gained their permission to register for classes, log into WebAdvisor, go to your Student page and click on “Register for Sections.”